70 years on: do we understand prevention?

 At the Mental Health Foundation we are all about prevention.

-For example, we know that 'determinants' (a factor which decisively affects the nature or outcome of something) like living in poverty, not receiving a full education, or belonging to a group that is 'marginalised' (a person or group of people treated as insignificant or on the outside of society) or discriminated (the practice of treating one person or group of people less fairly or less well than other people or groups) against puts us at a higher risk of experiencing distress.
+For example, we know that 'determinants' (a factor which decisively affects the nature or outcome of something) like living in poverty, not receiving a full education, or belonging to a group that is 'marginalised' or discriminated against puts us at a higher risk of experiencing distress.
 And there has never been a more urgent time than now to focus on preventing this distress and subsequent problems.

 However, when we talk about prevention we don’t follow the narrow sense of the term.
 We know that mental health problems affect millions of us, in our families, communities and workplaces.
 We all have mental health that will fluctuate in response to life events.
 It would be unwise to suggest that prevention is only for those who currently feel 'in good health'.